The UNIS library patrons:

 - I cannot access the database or the full text, why?

 - Access is only provided if you are logged on to an IP address at UNIS.
-If you are not connected to the UNIS network, you will have to use VPN to access subscribed full text and reference databases.
+Make sure Eduroam is linked to UNIS if you want to access our resources via wireless network.
+Outside our network, you may use VPN to access subscribed full text and reference databases.

 - Why is username and password requested by the database host or the full text provider?